JosephLeyva/Algorithmic-Thinking-with-Python-Foundations/README.md

 ## Linear Search

 A classic example of a brute force algorithm is a **linear search**.
 This involves checking each item in the collection if it is the one we are looking for

+## Selection Sort

+Selection Sort is an intuitive sorting algorithm.
+The basic idea of selection sort is to find the smallest element in the array and exchange it with the element in the first position.
+Then we need to repeat this process for the <u>remaining items</u>.
+So we next find the second smallest element in the array and exchange it with the element in the second position.
+We keep continuing this until the array is sorted.

+## Find Minimum Value

+The algorithm of finding a minimum value is:

+- Create a variable called `min_index` and set it to the first position on the list (usually 0).
+Notice that we are talking about the index rather than the value
+- Once we set our `min_index`, we iterate through the list, and if a value of the given index is greater than the one at `min_index`, then we update `min_index` to the new position.